 Explanations of Data Examples of Data Examples of Calculations The number of graduates is based on June Enrollment and Attendance Records with an Exit Code indicating the student graduated.
 Number of students who graduated (includes students who graduated without a traditional diploma).
-385 2) The number of graduates who attend post-secondary education/training, serve in the military, complete a department-approved Career Education course, or are employed within six months of graduation.
-Unduplicated Count a) Number of graduates who attend post-secondary education = 147 b) Number of graduates who attend post-secondary training = 118 c) Number of graduates who join the military = 17 d) Number of graduates who complete a department approved Career Education course and are employed = 57 147 + 118 + 17 + 57 = 339 3) The percent of graduates who earned a qualifying score is determined by dividing the number of graduates attend post-secondary education/training, serve in the military, complete a department-approved Career Education course, or are employed within six months of graduation by the total number of graduates, multiplying by 100, then truncating to the tenth. a) Number of graduates = 385 b) Number of graduates who earn a qualifying score = 339 339 / 385 = 0.88 0.881 100 = 88.0%
+385 2) The number of graduates who attend post- secondary education/training, serve in the military, are employed, or are serving in National or Community Service or Peace Corps within six months of graduation.
+Unduplicated Count a) Number of graduates who attend post-secondary education = 147 b) Number of graduates who attend post-secondary training = 118 c) Number of graduates who join the military = 17 d) Number of graduates who are employed = 54 e) Number of graduates who serve in National or Community Service or Peace Corps = 3 147 + 118 + 17 + 54 + 3 = 339 3) The percent of graduates who earned a qualifying score is determined by dividing the number of graduates attend post-secondary education/training, serve in the military, are employed, or are serving in National or Community Service or Peace Corps within six months of graduation by the total number of graduates, multiplying by 100, then truncating to the tenth. a) Number of graduates = 385 b) Number of graduates who earn a qualifying score = 339 339 / 385 = 0.88 0.881 100 = 88.0%

-- In accordance with legislation, the definition of placement for graduates who complete approved career education programs was expanded for MSIP purposes.
-LEAs will continue to report "Related" and "Not Related" placement for Perkins purposes, and DESE will capture both populations for credit.
-Prior year data have been collected by DESE and factored into current year calculations. - MAP-A students and students who graduated without a traditional diploma are INCLUDED in this measure. - Data are obtained from the MOSIS June Enrollment and Attendance file and February Student Graduate Follow-Up. - This is a lagged indicator representing graduates from the preceding year(s). - For placement-related questions, see the Career Education Placement/Follow-Up Guidelines in Appendix F.
+- MAP-A students and students who graduated without a traditional diploma are INCLUDED in this measure. - Data are obtained from the MOSIS June Enrollment and Attendance file and February Student Graduate Follow-Up. - This is a lagged indicator representing graduates from the preceding year(s). - For placement-related questions, see the Career and Technical Education Placement/Follow-Up Guidelines in Appendix F.